 After first learning basic whitewater paddling techniques, participants begin the expedition.
 Paddling as a group, participants head down-river through sections of calm current and swift-moving whitewater rapids.
 The waters of the Rio Grande offer beginning paddlers a progressive challenge and a perfect place to learn and hone skills.

-On the scenic cliffs of the Rio Grande overlooking the mountains of Mexico is Black Rocks – a beautiful climbing site in Big Bend Ranch State Park.
+On the scenic cliffs of the Rio Grande, overlooking the mountains of Mexico, is Black Rocks – a beautiful climbing site in Big Bend Ranch State Park.
 This seldom-visited spot gives participants a unique opportunity in back-country rock climbing.
 These 30 to 80 foot cliffs offer a variety of beginner and intermediate climbs that provide an ideal introduction to rock climbing.
-Regardless of a participant’s rock climbing and rappelling background, everyone is sure to find challenge and success as they spend a half day at Black Rocks.
+Regardless of a participant’s rock climbing and rappelling background, everyone is sure to find challenge and success.

 During climbing days, participants learn about rock climbing equipment, safety and etiquette, belaying techniques and climbing rescue techniques.
 Encouraged and supported by their group, participants push their perceived limits and expand their comfort zones in a safe, fun and non-competitive environment.

 Service is a cornerstone of every Outward Bound experience.
 From the seemingly small daily acts of service for the environment to the regular tasks of being part of an expeditionary team, students have ample opportunities to experience the value of giving back to the larger community.
 On the expedition, students are encouraged to practice environmental stewardship in the form of Leave No Trace ethics — leaving campsites and trails in better condition than they found them.
 Students also practice regular acts of service for their team by preparing and serving meals, securing drinking water, setting up camp, and giving their crew plenty of support.